Analysis | Why the GOP is fretting about its inability to define Biden

 There is a certain amount of hand-wringing and “Republicans in disarray!” involved in all of this.
-It’s still very early in the Biden presidency.
+It’s still early in the Biden presidency.
 As many of these same GOP senators noted, presidents at this stage of their first term often benefit from something of a honeymoon period, in which people give them the benefit of the doubt.

 Biden also undoubtedly benefits from the contrast he has set up with the chaotic presidency of Donald Trump, simply by conducting himself in a relatively normal fashion.
 But that also could have a shelf life.